 During winter people eat more and exercise less.
 So it is important to keep a check on the calorie intake to have a fit body.
-Expert suggest that food consisting of vitamin c and lighter meals can help. * Eat more foods rich in the sunshine vitamin: Our bodies make vitamin D when skin is exposed to sunlight.
+Expert suggest that food consisting of vitamin c and lighter meals can help. * Make meals lighter: We tend to eat more in the colder months, particularly more carbohydrates.
+Our calorie intake also increases, making us more prone to weight gain.
+When the weather is cold and miserable, many of us fill up on carbohydrate-loaded comfort foods, whereas in the summer we're far more likely to eat salads and fruit.
+Eating more like you would in the warmer weather will help to bring back that summer feeling. * Eat more foods rich in the sunshine vitamin: Our bodies make vitamin D when skin is exposed to sunlight.
 In winter, when there's less sun and the rays are much weaker, we make far less of this vitamin, which is key for maintaining the health of our bones, teeth, muscle function and immune system.

 "We tend to eat less fruit and vegetables in the winter months," femalefirst.co.uk quoted renowned nutritionist Juliette Kellow as saying.